vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487C/20487C_MOD05_DEMO.md

         IHotelBookingService proxy = serviceFactory.CreateChannel();
 ```
-14. The service contract interface is passed as a generic type parameter to the **ChannelFactory&lt;T&gt;** generic class.
+   The service contract interface is passed as a generic type parameter to the **ChannelFactory&lt;T&gt;** generic class.
-15. Select the code that appears in comments, click the **Edit** menu, point to **Advanced** , and then click **Uncomment Selection**.
+13. Select the code that appears in comments, click the **Edit** menu, point to **Advanced**, and then click **Uncomment Selection**.
-16. To save the file, press Ctrl+S.
+14. To save the file, press Ctrl+S.
-17. In Solution Explorer, right-click the **ServiceHost** project, and then click **Set as StartUp Project**.
+15. In **Solution Explorer**, right-click the **ServiceHost** project, and then click **Set as StartUp Project**.
-18. To start the service host without debugging, press Ctrl+F5.
+16. To start the service host without debugging, press Ctrl+F5.
-19. Wait for the service host console to display the message &quot;Service Hosted Successfully!&quot;
+17. Wait for the service host console to display the message &quot;Service Hosted Successfully!&quot;
-20. Return to Visual Studio 2017.
-In Solution Explorer, right-click the **ServiceClient** project, and then click **Set as StartUp Project**.
+18. Return to Visual Studio 2017.
+In **Solution Explorer**, right-click the **ServiceClient** project, and then click **Set as StartUp Project**.
-21. To start the client without debugging, press Ctrl+F5.
+19. To start the client without debugging, press Ctrl+F5.
-22. Wait until the console application starts and displays the message &quot;Booking response: Approved, booking reference: AR3254&quot;.
+20. Wait until the console application starts and displays the message &quot;Booking response: Approved, booking reference: AR3254&quot;.
-23. Close both console applications and Visual Studio 2017.
+21. Close both console applications and Visual Studio 2017.

-©2016 Microsoft Corporation.
+©2018 Microsoft Corporation.
 All rights reserved.

 The text in this document is available under the [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/legalcode), additional terms may apply.
 All other content contained in this document (including, without limitation, trademarks, logos, images, etc.) are **not** included within the Creative Commons license grant.
 This document does not provide you with any legal rights to any intellectual property in any Microsoft product.
 You may copy and use this document for your internal, reference purposes.

 This document is provided &quot;as-is.&quot; Information and views expressed in this document, including URL and other Internet Web site references, may change without notice.
 You bear the risk of using it.
 Some examples are for illustration only and are fictitious.
 No real association is intended or inferred.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.